zhengjilai/Raft-based-Distributed-Lock/README.md

 ./distributed_deploy.sh genAllMat && ./distributed_deploy.sh scpAllMat
 ```

-Finally, after you have copied all Materials on remote machines, start or stop all dlock service as follows.
+Finally, after you have copied all materials on remote machines, start or stop all dlock service as follows.
 ```shell
 cd $PROJECT_DIR/experiments/distributed_tests
 # start dlock service on all nodes